lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 # Concerns and hurdles
 ## Making a C-ABI dylib written in Rust
 - Crafting a **proper** dynamic library is non-trivial once you want to support more than 1 platform.
-	- Linux and most *BSD are nearly straightforward
+	- Linux and most \*BSD are nearly straightforward
 	- macOS is a little more verbose
-	- I omitted how to do with **Windows** because it won't fit the slides...
+	- I omitted how to deal with **Windows** because it won't fit the slides...
 - Omitted from the example but needed in real-life:
   - We should provide a [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)
   - We should provide a proper header file.